joshmcorreia/Notes/semantic_versioning.md

 # Semantic Versioning:
 When versioning software, I like to follow [semantic versioning](https://github.com/semver/semver/blob/master/semver.md).

+[Here](https://jubianchi.github.io/semver-check/#/) is a fancy online semantic versioning checker that someone wrote to help visualize what incrementing a semantic version looks like.

 ## Semantic versioning summary:
 Given a version number MAJOR.MINOR.PATCH, increment the:
 1. MAJOR version when you make incompatible API changes